AriFordsham/GHCWiki/inter-wiki.md

 Then,

-- `MoinMoin:InterWikiMap` should be rendered as [ MoinMoin:InterWikiMap](http://moinmoin.wikiwikiweb.de/InterWikiMap)
-  and the *title* for that link would be "InterWikiMap in MoinMoin"
+- `MoinMoin:InterWikiMap` should be rendered as [ MoinMoin:InterWikiMap](http://moinmoin.wikiwikiweb.de/InterWikiMap) and the *title* for that link would be "InterWikiMap in MoinMoin".
-- `Trac-ML:4346` should be rendered as [ Trac-ML:4346](http://thread.gmane.org/gmane.comp.version-control.subversion.trac.general/4346)
-  and the *title* for that link would be "Message 4346 in Trac Mailing List"
+- `Trac-ML:4346` should be rendered as [ Trac-ML:4346](http://thread.gmane.org/gmane.comp.version-control.subversion.trac.general/4346) and the *title* for that link would be "Message 4346 in Trac Mailing List".

 ---